HavinChung/COMP_2113_Group_Project/README.md

 ## File Content:
 - cpp file for main menu and main game
 - cpp file in game (fight, town, HP system)
-- cpp file for pregame (Load, Save, Continue, Leaderboard)
+- cpp file for pregame (Load, Save, Continue)
-- txt files save the progress (name, score, round, personal info)
+- txt files save the progress (user_status, score, round)
 - make file
 - header file

 ## Code Requirement:
-1) Random generation: choosing random questions from 40 questions per round
+1) Random generation: Ramdom damage to the boss
 2) Gaming status: save progress in txt file use <fstream>
 3) The score and and will be stored in user_status.txt
 4) Save to txt file, the progress round, no. of items in text, score